 Android has always targeted a diverse consumer base, and the issue of privacy affects almost every possible consumer in the market.
 Guest User will stop snooping friends and family members in their tracks, making this system very appealing for Android users.
 As such, it’s no surprise that it has already been accepted quite well amongst current users as mobile app developers.

-With Android’s latest OS, Android M, announced just last week, which we wrote about here, we are sure that this feature will be carried over from Lollipop to M. However we are excited to see how have they improved this to make life better for users.
+With Android’s latest OS, Android M, announced just last week, we are sure that this feature will be carried over from Lollipop to M. However we are excited to see how have they improved this to make life better for users.